swallahfx/edutrack/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file with your environment variables.
+4. Create a `.env` file with your environment variables. you can also copy the contents of sample.env.

 5. Run migrations:
    ```